jwyk/tp/docs/UserGuide.md

 1. **Start Game**
    Choose a deck from the available options.

 2. **Select Blind**
    Choose a blind (Small, Large, or Boss) to determine the target score for the round.

 3. **Play a Hand**  (Keep playing until you hit the required target score or until you have no more hands left)
    - View your dealt cards.
    - Choose to **Play Cards**, **Discard Cards**, or **View Poker Hands** to evaluate your current hand.
    - Cards played are assessed, and points are awarded based on the hand formed.

-4. **Save or Resume**
-   The game allows saving progress and resuming from previous saves.

-5. **Achieve Score & Progress**
+4. **Achieve Score & Progress**
    Continue playing hands until the required score is met.
-Progress to the next round if successful.
+Progress to the next round if successful _(if you cross the minimum number of points required for that round)_.

-6. **End Game**
+5. **End Game**
    The game ends if you fail to meet the required score within the allowed hands, or if you choose to exit.

 ---